8 seconds. That’s how long you have to impress a customer that visits your website for the first time.

 Avoid These Worst Website Design Mistakes

 Your website design will either attract a customer or immediately scare them away.
-Make an impression by avoiding these 12 worst website design mistakes for 2020.
+Make an impression by avoiding these 12 worst website design mistakes period.

 Table of Contents